Credit:

 Craig Whitely, professionally known as Craig the Barber, has been a professional barber for almost 15 years and has been practicing the trade since the age of 14.
 His experience in the space of barbering has opened up opportunities to consult with Fortune 500 skincare and grooming brands, educate and train future beauty students, and provide men’s grooming content for national magazines.
 He is the founder and CEO of his namesake and award-winning shaving and skincare line—Burke Avenue by Craig the Barber—and he advocates for consumers in the men’s grooming space.

 Seamus Bellamy, formerly a Reviewed senior editor, has been testing men’s grooming products for close to 10 years.
 His coverage of beard trimmers and electric razors has appeared in The New York Times and Men’s Journal.
-His passion for data-driven research and close to 20 years of having a furry face make him a great choice to help you, well, make a great choice.
+His passion for data-driven research and nearly 20 years of experience make him a great choice to help you make a great choice.

 We tested these beard trimmers on different guys with beards.
-Each beard trimmer was tested on its ability to create clean lines (sharpness), its ability to remove hair quickly (power), and its durability (dropped ‘em).
-If the trimmer in question was waterproof, we used it in the shower and also dropped it in a full sink of water while on for three minutes.
+Each beard trimmer was tested on its ability to create clean lines (sharpness), its ability to remove hair quickly (power), and its durability (dropped 'em).
+If the trimmer in question were waterproof, we tested it by using it in the shower and then dropping it into a full sink of water while it was on for three minutes.

-Robbie (early 20s): Thick and straight (virtually no curl); full beard growth on three-quarters of his face with the remaining areas fairly sparse.
+- Robbie (early 20s): Thick and straight (virtually no curl); full beard growth on three-quarters of his face, with the remaining areas relatively sparse.

 What Other Reviewers Are Saying About The Best Beard Trimmers